Stranded man who feared arrest found dead after 5-day search

 His cause of death is pending, but deputies believe he died from exposure to cold temperatures.

-Family members told deputies that Long had suffered a traumatic brain injury in the past.
+Family members told deputies that Long had sustained a traumatic brain injury in the past.